 The good news is that the government and auto manufacturers are paying attention.
 Since the 2011 model year, Government crash testing has included both male and female crash test dummies.
 Car companies will be working to ensure that their models do well in both situations.

 Atlanta car accident injury attorney Shane Smith fights for the rights of car accident victims throughout the Atlanta metropolitan area.
-To schedule a free consultation with a Georgia personal injury attorney, contact the Law Offices of Shane Smith at 770-HURT-999.
+To schedule a free consultation with a Georgia personal injury attorney, contact Shane Smith Law at 770-HURT-999.